susanBuck/notes/07_WordPress/08_Themes.md

 ## Finding themes

-* In the Appearance > Themes section of wp-admin you can see all your installed themes and designate your active theme.
+* In the *Appearance > Themes* section of wp-admin you can see all your installed themes and designate your active theme.
-* Find new themes under Appearance > Add New.
+* Find new themes under *Appearance > Add New*.
 * Filter themes by color, column, width, and features.
 * To learn more about a theme, visit its page in the WordPress Themes Directory (<http://wordpress.org/themes>).